chunyufen/HKU_PhD_Thesis_Template/README.md

 The folder "appendix" contains Appendix A and Appendix B.

-The folder "backMatters" contains the bibilography style file.
 The bibilography data file (.bib) stays with "main.tex".

 The folder "chapters" contains the six chapters (including the conclusion).

-The folder "frontMatters" contains the "abstract.tex", "acknowledgment.tex", "contents.tex", "declaration.tex", "publication.tex" and "titlePage.tex".
+The folder "frontMatters" contains the "abstract.tex", "acknowledgment.tex", "dedication.tex", "contents.tex", "declaration.tex", "publication.tex" and "titlePage.tex".

 The folder "imageFiles" contains all the image files for the thesis.